yaromahob/draftRep/cv.md

 * To get a position as a Frontend Developer.
 * Hi, my name is Sasha , I am from Belarus.
-* I am a future programmer who is result-oriented and knows how to cope with the task.
+* I am a future developer who is result-oriented and knows how to cope with the task.
 * Although I am just studying, but I am ready to spend as much time as it takes to achieve the goal - to become a good specialist.